-The Final Clip Drive control sets the drive of the final clipper.
+- The Final Clip Drive control sets the drive of the final clipper.
 Decreasing the drive (moving the slider to the left) reduces the amount of clipping.
-Conversely, increasing the drive (moving the slider to the right) will result in more clipping.

-Less clipping will result in a more open, less-processed, cleaner sound, but at the expense of overall loudness.
-More clipping can result in a louder on-air sound - but only up to a point.
-Even if total dial domination and loudness are your processing goals, there comes a point when the final wave-form is completely full, and increasing the amount of clipping will no longer yield additional loudness - only more

-We strongly recommend using Omnia.7's oscilloscope as well as your ears to monitor the MPX Output signal while adjusting the final clip drive.
+Conversely, increasing the drive (moving the slider to the right) will result in more clipping. - Less clipping will result in a more open, less-processed, cleaner sound, but at the expense of overall loudness.
+More clipping can result in a louder on-air sound but only up to a point.
+Even if total dial domination and loudness are your processing goals, there comes a point when the final wave-form is completely full, and increasing the amount of clipping will no longer yield additional loudness only more distortion. - ♦ We strongly recommend using Omnia.7's oscilloscope as well as your ears to monitor the MPX Output signal while adjusting the final clip drive.
 This control ranges from -6.0 to +6.0 in one-quarter dB increments, which should give you the (correct) impression that small changes make a big difference in the sound.
-Keep in mind that a setting of +0.00 means the control is at the middle of its range, but does not necessarily mean that no clipping is taking place.
+Keep in mind that a setting of +0.00 means the control is at the middle of its range, but does not necessarily mean that no clipping is taking place. - The LF Protection Threshold controls frequencies between 0 and 1,500Hz, though audio in some of these frequencies will already have been dealt with by the bass clippers. - The Bass Clipper Threshold control sets the threshold of the Bass Clipper.

-- The Bass Clipper Slope control determines the slope characteristics of the bass clipper. - Slope 1 is filtered at a very low frequency so that the low bass stays "clean" even when clipped hard.
-However, some of the mid-bass will pass through the clipper, which may result in more of the final waveform being taken up by the bass.
-For lighter processing settings, Slope 1 offers the cleanest and punchiest bass sound. - Slope 2 has a higher cutoff frequency than Slope 1, offering more control over the mid-bass while creating a "dirtier" bass sound with more harmonics.
-On certain formats, or when listening on a smaller radio, this may be a desirable effect.

-- Slope 1+2 is simply Slope 1 followed by Slope 2.
-Most of the low bass will be controlled by Slope 1 and stay nice and clean, while the remaining bass will be taken care of by Slope 2 without affecting the low bass.
-If you are using heavier overall processing, this option will give you the cleanest sound. - The Bass Clipper Threshold control sets the threshold of the Bass Clipper.
 Lowering the threshold (moving the slider to the left) increases the amount of bass clipping and protects against intermodulation distortion at the expense of bass punch.
 Conversely, raising the threshold (moving the slider to the right) will yield less bass clipping which in turn moves more of the work load to the final clipper.
-This will result in a punchier bass sound but at the risk of creating increased intermodulation distortion.
+This will result in a punchier bass sound but at the risk of creating increased intermodulation.